-The financial activities of the Commission are supported by the Department of Planning Transport and Infrastructure (the Department).
-The Commission is accountable to the Minister for Planning for the administration of the Act and to further the Act's objects and principles.
-The Department of Planning, Transport and Infrastructure administers the South Australian Planning and Development System, leading and presenting South Australia's strategic land use and development planning, and assessing applications for land use and development.
+The financial activities of the Commission are supported by the Attorney-General's Department (the Department).
+The Commission is accountable to the Minister for Planning and Local Government for the administration of the Act and to further the Act's objects and principles.
+The Department administers the South Australian Planning and Development System, leading and presenting South Australia's strategic land use and development planning and assessing applications for land use and development.